For that last few years I have been asked to speak to college students about social media. I love it!

 - Leverage your Passion.
 Make sure that whatever business you decide to pursue that you are passionate about it!
 Remember at the end of the day, it’s all work so you might as well be enjoying it!

 - Discover the USP of your Business.
 (USP, Unique Selling Proposition) Determine what makes your business and/or personal brand different than your competition.
-If it isn’t already defined then set aside some time to solidify what your USP is.
-This is properly one of the most important steps so make sure to invest enough time to get it right.
+If it isn’t already defined then set aside some time to solidify what your USP is. book a room This is properly one of the most important steps so make sure to invest enough time to get it right.

 - Change.
 Take action to make the change and be committed to improving based on customer feedback.